core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -15 to -16 ## {#sec-15-16}

+* Updated group relationship model: multiple CoAP groups can be associated with the same application group.

+* Added pointers to updated sections of RFC 7252 and RFC 7641.

+* Recommended approach for re-sending group requests.

+* Recommended use of block-wise at the server's initiative for large responses.

+* Mentioned possible port numbers designated for multicast applications.

+* CoAP groups with same address and different port number are not recommended.

+* Use of IP addresses:

+  * Use IPv6 addresses intended for examples in documentation.

+  * Reference to guidelines, but no suggestion/recommendation on multicast addresses to use.

+* Clarifications:

+  * Meaning of "One-to-many".

+  * A CoAP endpoint is identified by (IP address, port number).

+  * Use of port number for identifying CoAP groups.

+  * Operational considerations on relationships with security groups.

+  * Generalization about configuring entities.

+  * Possible impact of a NAT employing "Endpoint-Dependent Filtering".

+  * A hostname in a Group URI might identify multiple CoAP groups (following the name resolution process).

+* Preserve IANA registrations specified in RFC 7390.

+* Updated references:

+  * For "ASM", used normative references to RFC 1112 and RFC 8085, instead of to RFC 5110.

+  * Added references to UML, IEEE 802.15.4, and the IANA registry "Service Name and Transport Protocol Port Number Registry".

+  * Moved implementation references to the Datatracker page.

+  * Changed the reference to the "Resource Type (rt=) Link Target Attribute Values" IANA registry from normative to informative.

+* Improved use of normative/non-normative language about congestion control.

+* Avoid normative language for inherited, already defined behavior.

+* Minor clarifications and editorial improvements.

 ## Version -14 to -15 ## {#sec-14-15}

 * DNS is only one possible name resolution service.